-Past and current versions of this CPS are published to a repository made accessible through links on IdenTrust's support pages.
-The complete CPS is not publicly published; however, a redacted version of the CPS containing information suitable for disclosure is available to Subscribers at: http://identrust.com/support.
+Past and current versions of this CPS are published to a repository made accessible through links on IdenTrust's website.
+The complete CPS may not be publicly published; however, a redacted version of the CPS containing information suitable for disclosure is available to Subscribers at: http://identrust.com/support.
 Alternatively, a Participant CA may use a URI specified in Appendix A.